-When people ask my advice about getting training, I refer them to my article 10 questions to ask coaches and demo producers and this spreadsheet of vetted audiobook coaches.
+When people ask my advice about getting training, I refer them to my article 10 questions to ask coaches and demo producers and this spreadsheet of vetted audiobook coaches and consultants.
 Recently, someone told me she wanted to develop confidence and wondered whether I thought a particular coach was sincere.
 I recognized that she really wanted to know if the coach was right for her before she committed to spend the money for the course.

 I decided other people may find my answer with 4 additional questions to be useful, so I’m posting the modified version of my reply here.

 I understand and can appreciate the conflict you feel.
 Since you don’t know me, I doubt my opinion about a coach’s skills or sincerity would bring you to a decision.

 Instead, let me ask you 4 questions that may help you clarify and narrow your thoughts so you can come to a resolution.
 You don’t need to answer me; these are just points for you to ponder.

 - What exactly do you think you need help with?